d13co/d13.co/content/posts/disclosure-tales-01-honing-fire/index.md

 But how?

-**It is bad practie to demonstrate exploits on public networks.** If the exploit is noticed, anyone could copy the method.
+**It is bad practice to demonstrate exploits on public networks.** If the exploit is noticed, anyone could copy the method.
 Assuming you are reporting it, not exploiting it, you need a good method to reproduce it without leaving traces on mainnet.

 Enter: [simulate](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/debugging/?from_query=simulate#simulate).
 This feature of `algod` enables dry-running a transaction (or transaction group) and reporting what the result _would have been_, if it had been executed at that round.